gnuwimp/flw/README.md

 * TabsGroup - A tabbed layout widget that can have tabs at every direction.
 Tabs can be moved or selected with keyboard shortcuts.

 Dialogs:
-* FontDialog - A dialog for selecting font and font size.
+* dlg::Font - A dialog for selecting font and font size.
-* WorkDialog - A dialog with a message list and a progress bar for time consuming work.
+* dlg::Progress - A dialog with a message list and a progress bar for time consuming work.
 * dlg::date - Show a date selection dialog.
 * dlg::html - Show text in a html view.
-* dlg::list - Show a list of strings.
+* dlg::list* - Show a list of strings.
-* dlg::password - Ask user for password and optional password confirmation.
+* dlg::password* - Ask user for password and optional password confirmation.
 * dlg::print - Print drawing from a user callback.
-* dlg::print_text - Print plain text to postscript.
+* dlg::print_text* - Print plain text to postscript.
 * dlg::select_checkboxes - Show a dialog with a list of checkboxes.
 * dlg::select_choice - Show a string selection dialog with Fl_Choice.
-* dlg::select_string - Let user select a string from a list and also to filter shown strings.
+* dlg::select_string* - Let user select a string from a list and also to filter shown strings.
 * dlg::slider - Show a number input dialog that uses a Fl_Hor_Value_Slider widget.
 * dlg::text - Show text in an editor widget.
 * dlg::text_edit - Show and edit a text in an editor widget.